vsl-lang/VSL/src/vsl/resolver/README.md

  - Requested: A fallback when it was not possible to deduct using desired traits
  - Desired: A trait which must be satisfied

-A rough overview of the constraints are:
+A rough overview of the constraints are available in 'constraintType'

- - `ContextParentConstraint`: A contextually-identifier type.
- - `RequestedTypeResolutionConstraint`: A node may have multiple, this is the requested type of a given subclass.
-Passed in negotation

 As the bottom-up recursion goes, the subclass can "negotiate" the type with the parent by specifiying attempts and recieing the possibilities, such negotiations